binaryberry/Vending-Machine/README.md

 		- calculates change that needs to be returned and knows how many coins to return
 		- cashes in the money inserted

+##Notes
+This Vending machine was entirely TDDed!
+And it only contains healthy foods because that's how I roll.